Adity7/fampa1/README.md

 Templates and Static Files

-Create a templates and static directory within your project root.
-Update settings.py to include the paths to your templates.
-Add a template (HTML file) to the templates directory.
+Create a templates and static directory within your project root.// Update settings.py to include the paths to your templates.// Add a template (HTML file) to the templates directory.
 Within that file, you can include the static file with - {% load static %}
 Update the views.py file as necessary.
 Models and Databases